omgolab/drpc/medium_article.md

-# dRPC: ConnectRPC over libp2p
+# dRPC: Decentralized ConnectRPC with libp2p

+## Introduction

+In today's world, decentralized applications are gaining more and more traction.
+However, building such applications can be complex, requiring developers to handle peer discovery, connection management, and transport protocols.

-dRPC is a library that enables ConnectRPC services to be transported over libp2p, a modular peer-to-peer networking stack.
+dRPC is a library that simplifies the development of decentralized applications by enabling ConnectRPC services to be transported over libp2p, a modular peer-to-peer networking stack.
 This allows you to build decentralized and resilient applications using the familiar ConnectRPC framework.

+## What is ConnectRPC?

+ConnectRPC is a modern, lightweight RPC framework that builds on HTTP/2 and Protocol Buffers.
+It provides a simple and efficient way to define and consume APIs.

+## What is libp2p?

+libp2p is a modular peer-to-peer networking stack that provides a set of protocols for peer discovery, connection management, and transport.
+It allows you to build decentralized applications that are resilient to network failures and censorship.

+## dRPC: ConnectRPC meets libp2p

+dRPC combines the best of both worlds by enabling ConnectRPC services to be transported over libp2p.
+This allows you to build decentralized applications with the ease and efficiency of ConnectRPC.

 ## Features